fridaystreet/drone-ecs-node/README.md

 Bunyan has been implemented as the logging library.
 I haven't done much logging in the plugin.  defaults to info.

 The allowed log levels are
   *info

-    --outputs a guide on what's currently being done,  eg Fetching clsuters from ECS.
+        outputs a guide on what's currently being done,  eg Fetching clsuters from ECS.
   *fatal

-    --all ecs requests with throw an exception is there is an error *error
+        all ecs requests with throw an exception is there is an error *error

-    --generally just validation errors for the plugin settings *warn
+        generally just validation errors for the plugin settings *warn

-    --outputs some errors with task definition file if supplied *debug
+        outputs some errors with task definition file if supplied *debug

-    --outputs all the ecs request parameters and responses.
+        outputs all the ecs request parameters and responses.
 Also the updated definitions if a task definition file was supplied

 ##Development